redhat-openstack/website/source/storage/using-ceph-for-cinder-with-rdo-havana.html.md

 ## Configuring Glance

 On the RDO node, configure the Glance API configuration file.
+The default configuration file has commented out sections for Ceph, which you can uncomment and configure.

-1. As root, edit the `/etc/glance/glance-api.conf` file.
+1. As `root`, edit the `/etc/glance/glance-api.conf` file.

 2. Change `default_store=file` to `default_store=rbd`.